U.S. women defeat Sweden in hockey semifinals; Americans compete for pair skating medals

 When to watch

-The U.S. women’s hockey team plays Sweden in the semifinals for a spot in the gold-medal game.
-Pairs figure skating will hand out medals, and a trio of American women are in contention for the podium in monobob.
+The U.S. women’s hockey team plays Sweden in the semifinals for a spot in the gold medal game.
+Pairs figure skating will hand out medals, and three American women are in contention for the podium in monobob.

 All times are in Eastern, and an asterisk signifies a medal event: